·3 min read

 Are tourist tips in scope?

-Mostly no. This cluster is for people who will live or spend real time in Frankfurt.
+Mostly no. These notes are for people who will live or spend real time in Frankfurt.
 Tourist content exists abundantly elsewhere.

 Will English-speaking residents understand the cultural references?

 Yes.
 Every German-language cultural anchor (Buchmesse, IAA, Eintracht, Sachsenhausen) is explained in context.
-The cluster is written for a mixed German and international readership.
+The notes are written for a mixed German and international readership.